escazure/tgv/readme.md

 - Dear ImGui for GUI

 **TODO**:
-- Terrain regeneration
+- Restructure
+- Switch to CMake
 - Dynamicly adjustable parameters
-- Statistics
-- GUI
 - Export

 Currently works only on Linux.